Codelanx/CodelanxLib/README.md

 ##<a name="commands"></a> Commands

-Before I delve into the world of the command handling system, I want to preface this entire section that the current implementation is subject to extreme changes in the future (aiming for beta release 0.3.0).
-That all being said, the current system still comes with a few perks.
+__Note__: This section is now obsolete with the introduction of the new command system being introduced in the 0.1.0 release

 Overall, you will only be dealing with three classes when making commands, and most/nearly all of the implementation for this is up to you as the developer.